Guille-ux/tinrux/README.md

 - **Server/Client mode**: Runs as a standalone service.
 - **Zero dependencies**: Pure Python (≥ 3.6).
 - **Autosaving system**: Saves automatically the database (by default every 15 minutes).
+- **Cookie's management system**: Has a cookie's management system for logins and more!

 ## 🚀 Installation